Participatory culture: Forms

-Fanfiction creators were one of the first communities to showcase the public could participate in pop culture, by changing, growing, and altering TV show storylines during their run times, as well as strengthening the series’ popularity after the last episode aired.
-Some fan fiction creators develop theories and speculation, while others create ‘new’ material outside of the confines of the original content.
-Fans expand on the original story, putting the characters falling in love within the series through different adventures and sexualities.
-These communities are composed of audiences and readers from around the world, at different ages, with different backgrounds, coming together to develop theories and possibilities about current TV shows, books and films, or expand and continue the stories of TV shows, books, and movies that have come to a close.
+Fanfiction creators were one of the first communities to demonstrate how the public could participate in pop culture by changing, growing, and altering TV show storylines during their run times, as well as strengthening the series' popularity after the last episode aired.
+Some fan fiction creators develop theories and speculation, while others create 'new' material outside of the confines of the original content.
+Fans expand on the original story such as by putting the characters falling in love within the series through different adventures and sexualities.
+These communities are composed of audiences and readers from around the world, at different ages, with different backgrounds, coming together to develop theories and possibilities about current TV shows, books and films, or expand and continue the stories of works that are no longer in production.

-Technology

-As technology continues to enable new avenues for communication, collaboration, and circulation of ideas, it has also given rise to new opportunities for consumers to create their own content.
-Barriers like time and money are beginning to become less significant to large groups of consumers.
-For example, the creation of movies once required large amounts of expensive equipment, but now movie clips can be made with equipment that is affordable to a growing number of people.
-The ease with which consumers create new material has also grown.
-Extensive knowledge of computer programming is no longer necessary to create content on the internet.
-Media sharing over the Internet acts as a platform to invite users to participate and create communities that share similar interests through duplicated sources, original content, and re-purposed material.

 Social media

-People no longer blindly absorb and consume what large media corporations distribute.
-Today there are a great deal of people who are consumers who also produce their own content (referring to "prosumers").
-The reason participatory culture is a high interest topic is due to the fact that there are just so many different social media platforms to participate in and contribute to.
-These happen to be some of the leaders in the social media industry, and are the reason people are able to have such an advantage to participate in media creation.
-Today, millions of people across the world have the ability to post, quote, film, or create whatever they want.
-With the aid of these platforms, the ability to reach a global audience has never been easier.
+Viewers no longer blindly consume content distributed by large media corporations.
+Today, many consumers are "prosumers" who produce their own content.
+Social media platforms make it easier to reach global audiences.